Skip to main content

 You can work off campus if you meet the following conditions:

-• The conditions on your study permit state that you can work on/off campus.
+• The conditions on your study permit state that you can work off campus.

 How many hours can I work?

-Undergraduate international students can work up to 20 hours a week off campus during regular academic sessions and work full-time off campus during regularly scheduled breaks (such as winter holidays, spring/summer break, and reading break as stated in the Academic Calendar).
+As of November 8, 2024, international students who meet the above mentioned conditions can work up to 24 hours a week off campus during regular academic sessions and work full-time off campus during regularly scheduled breaks (such as winter holidays, spring/summer break-if applicable to your program, and reading break as stated in the Academic Calendar).

-Please note that the days between two academic semesters are considered as scheduled break at Ontario Tech University.
-For example, if the winter semester ends on April 27, 2024 and the spring/summer semester starts on May 9, 2024, then the days between April 28, 2024 and May 8, 2024 are considered as scheduled break.
-The semester ends when final exam period ends.
+• The days between two academic semesters are considered as scheduled break at Ontario Tech University.
+For example, if the winter semester ends on April 17, 2025 and the spring/summer semester begins on May 5, 2025, then the days between April 18, 2025 and May 4, 2025 are considered a scheduled break.
+The semester ends when the final exam period ends.

 Learn more about off-campus work on the Government of Canada website.